On Certain Solutions for Confluent and Double-Confluent Heun Equations: 5. Conclusions

 The fact that the two-sided expansion $U_{1}$ in series of regular functions converges for any $z$, and in particular in a neighbourhood of $z=0$, distinguishes the present solutions from the Leaver expansions in series of Coulomb wave functions \cite{leaver1}, since the latter converge only for $|z|>|z_{0}|$.
 On the other hand, we have seen that

 where $\nu$ is the characteristic parameter of the two-sided series.
 The behaviour of $U_{1}$ when $z\rightarrow\infty$ is given by a combination of these.
 This explains why $U_1$ is sometimes inappropriate when the variable $z$ tends to infinity.
-In this event we need to use only one of the expansions in series of irregular functions.

 All the solutions for the double-confluent Heun equation (DCHE), obtained from solutions of the CHE through the Leaver limit ($z_0\rightarrow{0}$), are also given by expansions in series of confluent hypergeometric functions.
 Then, the analysis used for the solutions of the CHE has been promptly adapted to the solutions of the DCHE, including the conditions which allow to write one solution of a fixed set as a linear combination of the others.